Food Programs

 closed

 Can’t make it to the food shelf in person?
-Call 612-788-9521 to make an appointment for delivery if you are homebound.
+Limited delivery appointments are available.
+Call 612-788-9521 to schedule.

 VOLUNTEERS: